- Description

 As many as five cuts from one plant over ten months may be made.

 The heads can be harvested whole by cutting at the base with a sharp knife, from around three to six weeks after sowing, although large plants will need six to eight weeks.
 Eat immediately for the best flavour.
-Can be stored in a fridge for a few days.

 Cultural Information:

 In Japan, Mizuna is one of a few dozen vegetables known as 'Kyo yasai'.
-Kyoto was Japan's national capital during the Edo period (~800-1,200 AD).
-It hosted both the royal family and many important religious temples.
+Kyoto was Japan's national capital during the Edo period (~800-1,200 AD), it hosted both the royal family and many important religious temples.
 Kyoto also played a key role in Japan's agriculture.
 Royal farms and Buddhist gardens were the starting point of vegetables introduced by trade with China and other parts of Asia.
 Japan's own native plants had sparse offerings for human consumption.

 - Additional Information